 Collecting payments direct from your customer’s bank account is quick and easy to arrange with Gala Technology’s Direct Debit recurring payment service.
 By working with Gala Technology to incorporate Direct Debit into your payment solutions, you will be provided with a fully branded ID that will feature on your customers’ bank statements, to avoid the risk of payment rejection, and all for as little as £9.99 per month (plus transaction fees).

-Articles | Support | PCI DSS | Chargebacks | Advice | Articles | Switch To SOTpay | Jobs
+Articles | Support | PCI-DSS | Chargebacks | Advice | Articles | Switch To SOTpay | Jobs